 The Outdoor Educator course is the most comprehensive Outward Bound course available, allowing you to work in and through the widest variety of wilderness environments and develop high level skills in each.
 Beyond preparing you for career opportunities in the outdoor industry, you may also earn academic credit in the field of Recreation and Outdoor Education.

 The first phase of this course is spent both on and off trail in Yosemite National Park and Ansel Adams Wilderness learning the skills necessary to travel in wilderness terrain.
-Here is where the foundation for group travel, gear selection and use, map and compass navigation, cooking and camp stove use, weather/hazard assessment, camp craft, communication skills and effective teamwork begins.
+Here we will lay the foundation for group travel, gear selection and use, map and compass navigation, cooking and camp stove use, weather/hazard assessment, camp craft, communication skills, and effective teamwork.

-In addition to technical skills, Instructors will teach and facilitate the interpersonal skills needed for participants to function effectively as a team, accomplish goals and tackle new challenges every day.
-Challenges on course are designed to guide participants toward taking risks, drawing upon inner resources and developing trust in one another.
+In addition to technical skills, Instructors will teach and facilitate the interpersonal skills needed for participants to function effectively as a team, accomplish goals, and tackle new challenges every day.
+Challenges on course are designed to impel participants to take risks, draw upon inner resources and develop trust in one another.
 One such challenge might include a peak attempt.
 With lighter packs, participants will start before the sun rises to summit a mountain and be rewarded with 360 degree views and an incredible sense of accomplishment.

 With the first phase of the expedition behind them, participants will learn the skills necessary to provide first aid in a backcountry setting.
 These skills give individuals and the group the confidence to address health and wellbeing issues more independently for the remainder of the course.